 ARC 273: Construction III- Workshop

 Acquiring execution knowledge in a real project with variables affecting the outcome, including: devising methods and strategies for effective project execution; mediation of disputes and conflicts.
-On-going major construction projects to be used as Learning Laboratories.
-Lectures and demonstrations on soil test, foundation, brickwork, paint, carpentry and electrical appliances.
+Ongoing major construction projects to be used as Learning Laboratories.
+Lectures and demonstrations on soil test, foundation, brickwork, paint, carpentry, and electrical appliances.

 1 Credit, 2 Hours, Field